tinybirdco/copy-live-coding/README.md

         "$HOST/v0/pipes/change_sk/copy" \
 ```

-We can compare the performance improvement querying the in our `desired-query` endpoint.
+We can compare the performance improvement querying our `desired-query` endpoint.

 ## Example 2: Scheduled snapshots